bdurrani/bdurrani.github.com/_drafts/sse2-adventure.md

 {% endhighlight %}

 This is something I wrote to benchmark the code comparing it to the C# equivalent implementation.
+It runs the two versions of the sum of squares a bunch of times and calculates the amount of time each run took.

+Here is the output of the console app for a release build.

+{% highlight bash %}
 assembly time: 1349.824
 managed time: 3829.5137
 sum of squares managed: 1432310 sum of squares assembly: 1432310
+{% endhighlight %}

+Looks like the assembly version is about 3X faster than the plain C# version.
+I didn't expect there to be such a huge improvement.

+Next thing I'll try is to use SSE2 intrinsics and embed the byte code for that.
+But that's for another post.

 [1]:https://msdn.microsoft.com/en-us/library/7kcdt6fy.aspx